Martinsburg DUI Defense Attorney

 - Drive while your license is suspended – Whether you failed the chemical test or refused to take it, your driver’s license will be automatically suspended.
 However, since many people rely on their vehicles to commute to work, make important appointments, and perform household tasks, they often continue driving despite the suspension.
 If you are caught driving with a suspended license, you could face separate charges on top of your pending DUI case.

-If you are facing charges for driving under the influence in West Virginia, contact the firm at (304) 461-6000 today.
+Facing charges for driving under the influence in West Virginia?
+Contact us at (304) 461-6000 today.

 The Wagner Law Firm serves clients in Berkeley, Jefferson, and Monongalia counties and throughout West Virginia.